myCanaless/NYCeducation-duringCOVID/README.md

 - 'Pct Level 4' - Percentage of students who scored in Level 4 range

 # Issues / Notes
-Results from 2018 to 2022 can be compared to each other but cannot be compared to prior years  (or to 2023) due to a change in test adiministration.
+Results from 2018 to 2022 can be compared to each other but cannot be compared to prior years  (or to 2023) due to a change in test administration.

 # Analysis

 English Language Arts Achievement Levels (Citywide)

 ![ELA Citywide](<docs/Percentage of Students by Achievement Levels Over Years (Citywide).png>)